malept/gmusicprocurator/INSTALL.rst

    user@host:gmusicprocurator$ virtualenv venv
    user@host:gmusicprocurator$ source venv/bin/activate
    (venv)user@host:gmusicprocurator$ pip install -r requirements.txt
+   # Only run the next line if you wish to use libsass-python instead of the
+   # Ruby version of Sass:
-   (venv)user@host:gmusicprocurator$ python -m gmusicprocurator list_devices --no-desktop
+   (venv)user@host:gmusicprocurator$ pip install libsass (venv)user@host:gmusicprocurator$ python -m gmusicprocurator list_devices --no-desktop

 The last command will print out a list of mobile devices that are registered